 \subsection{Motivation of our Work}

 The motivation of our VPT strategy and novel mining mechanisms is as follows: \begin{itemize} \item Traditional \snp{energy auctions do not incentivize prosumers} if they sell energy during peak demand hours~\cite{spref11}.
-We develop and incentivizing mechanism which will provide benefits to energy traders if they sell during peak hours. \item Typical VPP based energy trading mechanisms does not incorporate blockchain in their proposed system model~\cite{spref12}.
-However, in our VPT strategy, we use permissioned blockchain to enhance trust. \item Conventional mining mechanisms used in VPP based energy trading are \snp{not incentivising VPPs on the basis of energy they are trading~\cite{relnew01, spref13}.
-Mining phenomenon in our PoEM consensus mechanism motivates VPPs to carry out maximum energy trading by choosing miner on the basis of energy it is trading.} \item \snp{Traditional block mining and trading mechanisms of VPPs does not incorporate privacy preservation from perspective of both; buyers and VPPs.
+We develop an incentivizing mechanism which will provide benefits to energy traders if they sell during peak hours. \item Typical VPP based energy trading mechanisms do not incorporate blockchain in their proposed system model~\cite{spref12}.
+However, in our VPT strategy, we use permissioned blockchain to enhance trust. \item Conventional mining mechanisms used in VPP based energy trading are \snp{not incentivising VPPs on the basis of energy they are trading~\cite{relnew01, spref04}.
+Mining phenomenon in our PoEM consensus mechanism motivates VPPs to carry out maximum energy trading by choosing miners on the basis of energy they are trading.} \item \snp{Traditional block mining and trading mechanisms of VPPs does not incorporate privacy preservation from the perspective of both; buyers and VPPs.
 Our proposed PPoEM mining mechanism uses advantages of differential privacy and ensures privacy preservation of VPPs and buyers.} \end{itemize}